ashim888/csit-c/Assignments/assignment_4/README.md

 ###Character array and String
-1. WAP to input and output of String using Scanf() and Printf().
+1. WAP to input and output of String using scanf() and printf().

-2. WAP to input and output of String using gets() and Puts().
+2. WAP to input and output of String using gets() and puts().

-3. WAP to input and output of Character array using getchar() and Putchar().
+3. WAP to input and output of Character array using getchar() and putchar().

 4. WAP to input a string and find out the length of string using strlen() and without using strlen().